Jameel-Jamous/GMID-Designer/README.md

 and determine the actual transistor width.

 While powerful, this approach involves working with a large amounts of data and plots, thus making manual iterations through plots and interpolations quite tedious and laborious.
-This is where **GMID-Designer** comes in: it streamlines the process by letting you visualize and explore all relevant data in one place.
+This is where **GMID-Designer** comes in: it streamlines the process by letting you visualize and explore all relevant data in one interface.

 For more about the methodology itself, check out this neat article: [A Basic Introduction to the gm-id Based Design Methodology](https://picture.iczhiku.com/resource/eetop/SHITwppaOwepYMBX.pdf)